 Following my experience in the translation industry, I am now undertaking my PhD at the University of Leeds thanks to funding from the White Rose College of the Arts & Humanities.

 My PhD research focusses on the issue of the translator’s visibility within digital paratextual spaces and how we can assess the translator’s visibility within complex multimodal constellations of both digital and non-digital paratextual materials.
 This theoretical work is complimented by a case study focussing on Jamie Bulloch’s English translations of Timur Vermes’ novels Er ist wieder da and Die Hungrigen und die Satten.
-My PhD project reflects my wider research interests of paratext theory, literary translation, the sociology of translation and contemporary literature in translation (particularly German literature).
+My PhD project reflects my wider research interests of literary translation, paratext theory, the sociology of translation and contemporary literature in translation (particularly German literature).

 I have lectured and taught seminars for both undergraduate and postgraduate students at the University of Leeds on the following modules: